-With skillsets, roles, and technology becoming obsolete in less than three years, businesses realize the significance of high potential employees in a Volatile, Uncertain, Complex and Ambiguous (VUCA) world.
+With skillsets, roles, and technologies becoming obsolete in as less as three years, businesses realize the significance of high potential employees in this volatile, uncertain, complex and ambiguous (VUCA) world.
 The current war on talent due to the shortage of skills adds more weight to the importance of high potential identification of existing employees.
-The right strategy, tools, processes, and partners can help organizations to identify untapped potential and make high potential identification an indispensable part of their business strategy.
+The right strategy, tools, processes, and partners can help organizations to identify untapped potential and make high potential employee identification an indispensable part of their business strategy.

 Mercer | Mettl’s solution for high potential identification helps organizations to accurately recognize high potentials through a structured process:

-A sensing exercise is the first step towards a coherent high potential identification process.
+A sensing exercise is the first step towards a coherent strategy for high potential employee identification.
 It involves understanding the building blocks of the program, the roles, the levels, and the competencies under consideration.

 Once competencies have been identified, our suite of tools is best matched to the organization’s complexity and cost requirements.
 Mercer | Mettl’s customizable and scalable tools, namely virtual and blended assessment and development centers, 360-degree feedback, and a comprehensive battery of assessments, etc. can be used independently or in conjunction to identify untapped potential.

 Mercer | Mettl’s swift and automated reports help organizations identify the accelerated talent pool, initiate talent mobility, and implement developmental strategies.